spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 }
 {{< /highlight >}}

-You can add write rules for each endpoint under each service.
-A request to an endpoint is denied if there is no corresponding rule for it.
-This ensures that all calls to remote services are secure by default.
+You can add write rules for each custom event type.
+A request to queue an endpoint is denied if there is no rule for its type.
+This ensures that all calls to queue events are secure by default.

 ## Features
 Using the security rules you can:

-- Allow / deny access to a remote endpoint.
+- Allow / deny access to queue an event.
-- Allow access to a remote endpoint only if the user is authenticated.
+- Allow queuing an event only if the user is authenticated.
-- Allow access to a remote endpoint only if certain conditions are met (via JSON rules or custom logic).
+- Allow queueing an event only if certain conditions are met (via JSON rules or custom logic).
-- Encrypting, decrypting, hashing values of certain fields in request or response.
+- Encrypting, decrypting, hashing values of certain fields in event data.

 ## Popular use cases

-- Allow only signed in users to call a function (For example only allow signed in users to make a payment).
+- Allow only signed in users to queue an event.
-- Role based authentication (For example only allow admin to access a particular function)
+- Role based authentication (For example, only allow admin to queue a particular event)
-- Check if the params sent by user contains a certain field.
+- Check if the event data sent by user contains a certain field.
-- Call another function to authorize the function call (For example you might have an authorization service which validates all types of request).
+- Call another function to authorize the event queue request (For example you might have an authorization service which validates all types of request).

 All these problems can be solved by the security module of Space Cloud.